rndlabs/cow-docs/docs/4_off-chain-services/in-depth-solver-specification/6_output-batch-auction-solutions.md

 ## Foreign Liquidity orders

-In order to allow solvers to build solutions that use additional liquidity orders, besides the ones contained in the input json, there is a `foreign_liquidity_orders` key that maps to a list of "orders", where each entry describes the liquidity order as well as the executed buy and sell amounts.
+In order to allow solvers to build solutions that use additional liquidity orders, besides the ones contained in the input JSON, there is a `foreign_liquidity_orders` key that maps to a list of "orders", where each entry describes the liquidity order as well as the executed buy and sell amounts.
 This is a required field.
 An example entry is given below.

 {% code overflow="wrap" %}
 ```json